-ASP.NET Framework is a part of the .NET framework used to create a dynamic website, web application and web services.
-It is a server-side technology that uses all .NET compatible language such as C#, VB.NET, J# etc. which are compiled to Microsoft Intermediate Language (MSIL).
+ASP.NET Framework is a part of the .NET framework used to create a dynamic website, web application, and web services.
+It is a server-side technology that uses all .NET compatible languages such as C#, VB.NET, J#, etc. which are compiled to Microsoft Intermediate Language (MSIL).
 ASP.NET uses server control to develop a rapid and interactive application in an easy way.

 Features of ASP.NET:

 It uses C# and VB.NET languages to build the website.